All About Statement Clerks

-In 2016, there was an estimated number of 501,000 jobs for Statement Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 501,000 jobs in the United States for Statement Clerk.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Statement Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.

 The states with the most job growth for Statement Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Statement Clerk

 The average yearly salary of a Statement Clerk ranges between $26,840 and $55,500.

 Statement Clerks who work in District of Columbia, Alaska, or Connecticut, make the highest salaries.

 How much do Statement Clerks make in each U.S. state?

 |State||Annual Mean Salary|